jack0lantern/angel-house-volunteering/README.md

 1. Using Firebase to store volunteer data

-2. Cron job to send daily text messages to event organizers based on stored volunteer data
+2. Send daily reminder text messages to event organizers based on stored volunteer data